aijay3/Real-Time-Raw-ADC-Data-Processing-and-Visualization-Tool-for-TI-mmWave-Radar/README.md

 ### Starting Data Capture

 #### 1. Hardware Connection:
-• Verify all hardware connections
+- Verify all hardware connections
-• Check power indicators and COM port recognition
+- Check power indicators and COM port recognition

 #### 2. Software Configuration:
-• Select correct COM port from dropdown
+- Select correct COM port from dropdown
-• Load appropriate configuration file (`config/AWR1843_cfg.cfg`)
+- Load appropriate configuration file (`config/AWR1843_cfg.cfg`)

-**Steps to Obtain a Config File:**
+#### Steps to Obtain a Config File

 1. **Connect the mmWave Device and Launch the Visualizer**
-   • Connect your TI mmWave sensor to the PC using a USB cable
+   - Connect your TI mmWave sensor to the PC using a USB cable
-   • Open the mmWave Demo Visualizer application in your browser or as a standalone app
+   - Open the mmWave Demo Visualizer application in your browser or as a standalone app
-   • Ensure the correct serial (COM) ports are selected for communication with the device
+   - Ensure the correct serial (COM) ports are selected for communication with the device

 2. **Select the Appropriate Platform and SDK Version**
-   • In the CONFIGURE tab, choose the correct platform (e.g., xwr68xx, xwr16xx) that matches your hardware
+   - In the CONFIGURE tab, choose the correct platform (e.g., xwr68xx, xwr16xx) that matches your hardware
-   • Select the SDK version that matches the firmware running on your mmWave device
+   - Select the SDK version that matches the firmware running on your mmWave device

 3. **Set Up Configuration Parameters**
-   • Use the "Setup Details" and "Scene Selection" sections to specify radar parameters such as range, resolution, and detection settings
+   - Use the "Setup Details" and "Scene Selection" sections to specify radar parameters such as range, resolution, and detection settings
-   • Adjust other options as needed, including chirp profile, sampling rate, and frame rate
+   - Adjust other options as needed, including chirp profile, sampling rate, and frame rate

 4. **Generate and Save the Config File**
-   • Once all settings are finalized, click the SAVE CONFIG TO PC button (or similarly named option) in the CONFIGURE tab
+   - Once all settings are finalized, click the SAVE CONFIG TO PC button (or similarly named option) in the CONFIGURE tab
-   • The Visualizer generates a .cfg file containing the sequence of CLI commands that configure the radar sensor
+   - The Visualizer generates a .cfg file containing the sequence of CLI commands that configure the radar sensor
-   • Save this file to your desired location on your computer
+   - Save this file to your desired location on your computer

 5. **Use or Edit the Config File**
-   • The saved .cfg file can be used to reconfigure the device later by loading it in the Visualizer or sending it via command line tools
+   - The saved .cfg file can be used to reconfigure the device later by loading it in the Visualizer or sending it via command line tools
-   • You can also edit the file manually if needed, as it is a text file with documented commands
+   - You can also edit the file manually if needed, as it is a text file with documented commands

-• Verify network settings
+- Verify network settings

 #### 3. Initiate Processing:
-• Click "Send Radar Config" to configure the radar
+- Click "Send Radar Config" to configure the radar
-• Data visualization begins automatically
+- Data visualization begins automatically

 #### 4. Parameter Optimization:
-• Adjust processing parameters in real-time
+- Adjust processing parameters in real-time
-• Observe immediate effects in visualization
+- Observe immediate effects in visualization
-• Fine-tune for specific application requirements
+- Fine-tune for specific application requirements

 ### Using the Applications